nikitavoloboev/data/docs/focusing/rules.md

 - Don't be afraid to express myself (without hurting someone deliberately) out of fear I will get unfollowed/blocked/mocked.
 It's just [their opinion/tastes](https://www.youtube.com/watch?v=Z-xI1384Ry4), I have mine.
 Feel free.
 - Be open to change.
 But never ignore my principles/rules (respect my boundaries).
 My personal happiness and mental well being always comes first.
 - [Share things of what I love more than what I dislike/hate.](https://twitter.com/pbrian0206/status/1458972624047026177)
+- Engage in conversations that are beneficial or at least entertaining to me.
+Mute or simply ignore annoying/hurtful speech.
+Time is valuable!
+- Just share.
+Don't care about metrics or who thinks what.
+If they don't like, it's all good.
+World is big.
+Don't cage myself!
+- Best way to learn something is to post the 'wrong thing' on the internet.
+Don't be afraid to ask questions and be wrong.

 ## Animals